 To make matters worse, EU law wasn't even prepared for such proposals. " Halt," he said, "and prepare the ground first".
 He proposed the HLCG wait until the EU Lisbon Treaty came into force, though that is not even certain.
 But he feared that the plan would be slipped in under a coming law that provided weak protections for data transfers to third countries (data protection in the third pillar legal framework, to be introduced imminently).

 Preparing the ground first would give people basic protections from abuse by the state - protections that had not been provided in the proposals.
 The agreement should be binding on authorities, rather than casual as similar such agreements have been.
 In particular, the US should be held to account by EU standards of civil rights.
+Basically, the HLCG had proposed an all-encompassing data protection regime that would provide inadequate protection but would be applied to all transatlantic data transfers, said Hustinx.

 The group should rather implement some protections as a minimum standard, and then, taking each instance of official data sharing on a case by case basis, design specific protections for each.
+The authorities should be held to account for their data sharing, he said.
+The current proposals would not enforce that as they stood.

 2 comments: